 MEMBERS – The membership shall be composed of the duly elected or appointed Legislative Clerks and Secretaries of the fifty states and the insular possessions and territories of the United States of America.

-Legislative employees designated by the Clerks and Secretaries may be Associate members upon payment of dues.
+Legislative employees designated by the Clerks and Secretaries may be Associate members upon payment of annual dues.
 The names of Associate members shall be submitted in writing by the appropriate appointing authority to the Secretary-Treasurer of the Society and shall be officially recorded.
-An Associate member shall remain a member until such time as the appointing authority or a successor shall order in writing that the name of the Associate member be removed from the record.
+An Associate member shall remain a member until such time as the appointing authority or a successor shall order in writing that the name of the Associate member be removed from the record or annual dues are not paid.
 Any former member of the Society may maintain an associate membership by notifying the Secretary-Treasurer and paying yearly dues at the Associate level.
 Associate members shall be non-voting members except as provided in (b) below.

 A voting member shall be one of the following: